 These aren’t in alphabetical order — rather, they are in the order I am sometimes asked to explain them.

-This is the acronym I usually use; it stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual.
+This is the acronym I usually use; it stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, Two Spirit.
 The plus sign indicates that there is more than just these letters (for example, my genderqueer identity is not represented by this acronym).
 There are other acronyms and you can have an informative time googling variations on this.

 Genderqueer is an identity label.
 When I identify myself as genderqueer this means that I do not see myself as either binary of male or female.
 My gender expression, and my understanding of my gender, is somewhere along the continuum between girl and boy.
 As a genderqueer person, I also identify as transgender.